Ixcatl/fables_novasophonia/docs/catalog/species.rst

 Sophonts
 =======

-Intelligent beings originating from the material plane.
-Sophonts tend to be one's chief source of social interaction.
+Intelligent beings originating from Nova Sophonia, the primordial plane.
+Sophonts tend to be one's chief (but not only) source of social interaction.

 --------